-I fed Mark some bananas and yogourt, conveniently bought at the market (seriously, who needs sterile Gerber food?) and we walked back to the city centre.
+I fed Mark some bananas and yogurt, conveniently bought at the market (seriously, who needs sterile Gerber food?) and we walked back to the city centre.

-It sounds like a tourist brochure gimmick but as a traveler, I enjoy immersing myself in the country I am visiting, even if only briefly and superficially.
-In this trip, despite being in a touristic part of Mexico, I felt treated as a friend rather than a stranger with dineros to spare.
-Part of the reasons why I dislike Thailand so much was because I felt locals resented tourists and would always try to scam them or take advantage of them—it was really a “us vs. them” world.
-In Mexico, as long as you try to blend in a little bit (i.e. if you are not sun-burnt, drunk, wearing a sombrero and saying “yo quiero Taco Bells”).
+It sounds like a tourist brochure gimmick but as a traveller, I enjoy immersing myself in the country I am visiting, even if only briefly and superficially.
+On this trip, despite being in a touristy part of Mexico, I felt treated as a friend rather than a stranger with dineros to spare.
+Part of the reason why I dislike Thailand so much was because I felt locals resented tourists and would always try to scam them or take advantage of them—it was really an “us vs. them” world.
+In Mexico, as long as you try to blend in a little bit (i.e. if you are not sunburnt, drunk, wearing a sombrero and saying “yo quiero Taco Bells”).

 On Sunday, the zócalo was packed.
 There was a band, a bouncy castle for kids, food stalls, a small market and many other activities.
 Mark and I hung out there for a while, absorbed in our favourite activities—picking up stuff from the ground and chasing pigeons for him, taking pictures and chatting with people for me.

 In Valladolid, people’s lives seem to revolve around food.
-They grow it, they sell it, they eat it.
+They grow it, they sell it, and they eat it.
 They drink too, considering the number of cantinas around…!
-And walls has messages such as “say no to drugs”, which is probably why the city looks a bit rough at the edge.
+And walls have messages such as “say no to drugs,” which is probably why the city looks a bit rough at the edge.

 I visited the “house of chocolate” where Mayan chocolate is made and I sampled it.
 I visited the “tequila house” and learned more about the drink (but didn’t sample… I had to be responsible with Mark!).
 And I walked everywhere, chatted with half of the city and enjoyed this fun Sunday.